-- Tenerife is known as the Island of Eternal Spring, because its subtropical temperatures in summer vary from 24-28 C, and 20-22 in winter.
+- Tenerife goes by the name “The Island of Eternal Spring” because its subtropical temperatures in summer vary from 24-28 C, and 20-22 in winter.
 Isn’t that simply glorious?
-Therefore, visiting the largest Canary Island can be done at any time during the year.
+Therefore, you can visit the largest Canary Island at any time during the year.

 - If you plan to visit the Bay of Masca, make sure you arrive early in the mountainous village because the hike is tiring and time-consuming.
 Also, the area from the town to the bay is protected.

 - The Mirador Archipenque offers the best view of the magnificent cliffs of Los Gigantes.